Survey Experts Can Help with Your Campus Climate Survey

 Our History with Campus Climate Surveys

-When SoundRocket was founded in 2004 as the Survey Sciences Group, LLC, its very first data collection was the University of Michigan Student Life Survey, a campus climate survey designed to collect data on alcohol and drug use, mental health, campus safety, and a variety of student life topics.
-Since then, we have surveyed millions of students across over 400 campuses in the U.S. and abroad in a variety of collaborations—with standardized and custom survey designs.
+When SoundRocket was founded in 2004 as the Survey Sciences Group, LLC, its very first data collection was the University of Michigan Student Life Survey, a campus climate survey designed to collect data on alcohol and drug use, mental health, campus safety, and a variety of student life topics in higher education.
+Since then, we have surveyed millions of students across over 400 campuses in the U.S. and abroad in a variety of collaborations—with standardized and custom survey designs at high response rates.
 Our current generation of campus climate surveys (focused on sexual misconduct and diversity, equity, and inclusion) were developed from a partnership with the University of Michigan.

 “In recent years, largely due to the success of our 2015 through 2021 campus climate surveys at U-M, we have seen a significant increase in this part of our business.
 We are determined to make this a significant area of growth for SoundRocket,” says Scott D. Crawford, SoundRocket’s Founder